Credit Card Icon

 Consult a Specialist: Steps to Take After Noticing Symptoms

 2. Prepare for Your Visit: Take a moment to document your symptoms, any changes in your vision, and your medical history.
-This information will be vital for your doctor at to make an accurate assessment.
+This information will be vital for your doctor at Northwest Eye to make an accurate assessment.

 Each box represents a step you should take if you notice symptoms.
 Follow the arrows to see the order of actions, starting from scheduling a meeting to understanding your treatment options.